dmarszk/leon3-grlib/designs/leon3-criticallink-5csx/README.txt

   Avaiable options for clock freq are 6M, 16M and 24M where 24M is
   the default value.
 If you unplug the USB Blaster II cable the value will be reset to 24M.

----This might be irrelevant for the current design---
-* Note that there is an issue with Quartus II 14.1 running on Ubuntu 14.04.
-  It is a library issue that causes the automatic tcl scipts for pin assignments to fail.
-To bypass this issue, comment out the field QSF_NEXT in the Makefile and POST_MODULE_SCRIPT_FILE in qsf_append.qsf.
-Then run the implementation in the Quartus II gui by running "make quartus-launch".
-  Run the "Analysis & Synthesis" step in Quartus, then run the pin assignment tcl scipts for the HPS and the DDR3 manually before running the full implementation.

 Design details
 --------------